EvanBacon/expo-config-plugins-splash-api/README.md

 Example of using the internal `expo-splash-screen` config plugin API to modify the interface builder file directly as JSON.
 This would in theory enable users to add things like `UILabel`s to the bottom of the splash screen.

 The API is unexposed since the iOS format is not very user friendly.
 Developers could potentially refer to my work on [react-xib](https://github.com/EvanBacon/react-xib/blob/main/demo/) to better understand the format.

+The API is a safe modifier so it can be introspected with `npx expo config --type introspect` to generate changes without persisting anything.